Bearded-Hen/Android-Bootstrap/README.md

 ```

 ### Library Project

-Alternatively you can use Android Bootstrap as a library project by downloading the source and linking to it in Eclipse.
+Alternatively you can download the source and link to it as a library project in Eclipse, or import as a module in Android Studio.

+### Sample Code
+Please checkout the [sample project](https://github.com/Bearded-Hen/AndroidBootstrapSample), as it contains example code for most usecases.

 ### Usage